Middlesex Fells Reservation: A Picturesque Hiking Oasis Near Boston

 Best time to hike

-Yesterday was a beautiful 60 degree day, the perfect hiking weather.
+For our hike, it was a beautiful 60 degree day, the perfect hiking weather in my opinion.
 Plenty of hikers, dog walkers, and bikers were out enjoying the spring conditions.
 If only the trees had their leaves again!
 I imagine this hike would be spectacular during fall foliage season.

 Whether you are a local or a tourist, it’s great to get out into nature after being cooped up indoors all winter.
-Hiking at Middlesex Fells is an invigorating workout, but at the same time, a rejuvenating and rewarding experience.
+Hiking the Skyline trail was an invigorating workout, but at the same time, a rejuvenating and rewarding experience.

 Parking: We parked in Medford on South Border Road.
 There are plenty of free spaces along the road.
 Note: I didn’t see any bathrooms or water fountains.
 Make sure to bring plenty of water with you if completing the Skyline trail – it’s an intense workout!
 Note that leased dogs are allowed (4 per person).